m242/idempotency-worker/README.md

 Usage:

 1. Edit wrangler.toml to point at your Cloudflare account and route
-2. Publish this to your workers.dev site, then run this curl:
+2. Run "wrangler dev", then run this curl:

 ```
 $ curl -D - -X POST -H "Idempotency-Key: foo" http://localhost:8787/ (whatever route you chose)